Bible Study Advanced – Key Word Study

 As you progress in your study of scripture you will want to take passages and drill down further into what else the bible has to say on the subject and relative to the statements made within each verse.
 As indicated in the previous article if you are reading through the bible and memorizing scripture as you start to meditate on a particular set of verses, a passage, other statements from the Bible will come to mind setting limits and expanding the concept.
 But since most of us don’t have the entire bible memorized we can use some help.
 Some helpful tools are a good cross reference and a topical reference which may be used in a cross reference study.

 The purpose of a cross reference study is to in a sense put a “face” to what has been written.
 To better understand what an author is saying we need to establish the foundation from which the author writes; who they are and how they view the world.
 Then as we look at what an author says we want to verify our understanding by looking for other statements made by the author that affirm the understanding we get from a particular statement they make.
-Finally we look for clarification or further details that might fill in gaps in our understanding of what the author is trying to communicate.
+Next we look for clarification or further details that might fill in gaps in our understanding of what the author is trying to communicate.
+Finally we gather these ideas together, resolve differences in our understanding or expand that understanding to form a better more complete understanding.
+Let’s call this the FACTS of Bible Study.

 A cross reference study endeavors to be fair to the author by avoiding the traps of taking statements out of context or jumping to conclusions about what the author is saying.
 One statement does not address all aspects of an issue and it is not fair to an author, in our case God, to assume that it does.
 One passage of scripture is generally not enough to form a consistent theology.